WellNav Connects Individuals with Intellectual and Developmental Disabilities to Support Services

 “The families are all very collaborative, very resilient and intelligent people,” Hummer explained.
 “The organizations are just great.
 They’re really doing a lot with what they are given, and it’s just really cool to see how much everyone wants this to be a functioning system for the people who need it.”

-WellNav is just one of the ventures in the Global Social and Sustainable Enterprise MBA that is finding new ways to use business to build a better world.
+WellNav is just one of the ventures in the Impact MBA that is finding new ways to use business to build a better world.

 Learn more about sustainable yak wool, greenhouse-gas busting livestock feed and more.